Elizabeth Ashbridge: Traveling ministry

 On May 7, 1746, Elizabeth married Aaron Ashbridge, a well-known member of the Quaker community in Chester County, Pennsylvania.
 After becoming an authoritative speaker at the Goshen, Pennsylvania Quaker meetings, she appeared with other prominent Quakers such as John Woolman, Jane Fenn Hoskens, and Anthony Benezet at the General Spring Meeting of ministers and elders in Philadelphia in 1752.
 The signature on the roster, signed March 16, is the only surviving sample of Ashbridge's handwriting.
 In 1753, she became a recorded minister of the church and, with the consent of her husband, traveled through England and Ireland speaking at meeting houses testifying to her spiritual journey.

-Later Years
+Later years

 In a note written by Aaron Ashbridge, it is revealed that Ashbridge remarried in 1746.
 After her marriage to Aaron, Ashbridge became a Quaker minister.
-In 1753, Ashbridge left for Ireland for a "religious visit", with the consent of her husband, where she would stay until her death in 1755.
+In 1753, Ashbridge left for Ireland for a "religious visit", with the consent of her husband.
+In that year she spoke in England where her converts included Mary Brook.
+Ashbridge died in Ireland in 1755.
 Her final days are recorded in an excerpt from a testimony of the National-Meeting of Ireland, concerning Ashbridge, which is included in the published copy of her autobiography.